 On New Year's Day, for the second year in a row, he climbed Mount Tsukuba (877 meters above sea level) in his hometown of Ibaraki.
 Watching the first sunrise of the year, he said, "Last year I started the year off like that and I felt like it was going to be a good year, so I went to see it again this year and thought it was beautiful," quietly fueling his fighting spirit for the coming season.

-Last season, he pitched 24 times, posting a record of 13 wins and 5 losses.
-His first double-digit win gave him a winning percentage of .722, earning him the title of highest winning percentage in Pacific League.
-Regarding good luck charms, Ozeki said, "I try to cherish them.
-I don't think going overboard is good, but I also try to cherish things like visiting shrines."
-After watching the sunrise for the second year in a row, he drew a fortune at a local shrine, which was a great fortune.
-While 2025 wasn't a great fortune, he "surpassed last season's fortune," and smiled, saying, "I was pretty happy."
-He plans to continue evolving this season.
+Last season, he made 24 appearances, recording 13 wins and 5 losses.
+This was his first time achieving double-digit win, and his winning percentage was .722, earning him the title of the highest winning percentage in Pacific League.
+Regarding superstitions, Ozeki said, "I intend to cherish them.
+I think going too far might not be good either... but I intend to cherish things like visiting shrines."
+After watching the sunrise for the second year in a row, he drew a fortune slip at his local shrine, which was a great blessing.
+Although his fortune slip for 2025 was not a great blessing, he managed to surpass last season's performance, and smiled, saying, "I was quite happy."
+He is expected to evolve even further this season.